kfsfuebuiwdhudvwjh67/harry-potter-gen-z/book_1/chapter_1.md

 "I’ve come to bring Harry to his aunt and uncle.
 They’re the only fam he has left now."

 "You don’t mean – you can’t mean these Karens?!" cried Prof McG, jumping to her feet and pointing at number four.
 "Dumbledore – you can’t.
 I have been watching them all day.
 These basic fools aren't in the Same WhatsApp group!
-And their spawn – I saw him kicking his mother all the way up the street screaming for sweets.
+And their spawn – I saw him kicking his mother all the way up the street screaming and yapping for sweets.
 Harry Potter come and live here?!"

 "Cope.
 It’s the best place for him," said Dumbledore firmly.
 "His aunt and uncle will be able to explain everything to him when he’s older.
-I’ve written them a letter."
+I’ve written them a DM."

-"A _letter_?" repeated Prof McG faintly, sitting down on the wall.
-"Fr, Dumbledore, you think you can explain all this in a letter?
+"A _Dm_?" repeated Prof McG faintly, sitting down on the wall.
+"Fr, Dumbledore, you think you can explain all this in a DM?
 These people will never understand him!
-He’ll be famous – legendary – I wouldn’t be shook if today was known as Harry Potter Day in the future – there will be books written about Harry – every child in our world will know his name!"
+He’ll be a GOAT – VIP – I wouldn’t be shook if today was known as Harry Potter Day in the future – there will be books written about Harry – every kiddo in our world will know his name!"

 "Bet," said Dumbledore, looking super serious through his specs.
 "It would be enough to go to anyone's head.
 An influencer before he can walk and talk!
 Famous for something he won't even remember!
 Can't you see how much better off he'll be, growing up away from all that until he's ready to take it?"